Charcoal Water Filters: It's Carbon!

 Considering drinking and cooking water, the best option is to use Point Of Use Activated Charcoal Water Filters.
 Point Of Use systems are filters that are used directly on locations where water is to be used.
 For example, Point Of Use filters include faucet mounted and under sink Activated Charcoal Water Filters.
 These filters are installed directly on the individual fixtures where you are using water.
 Also, don’t forget about the most basic pour-through Activated Carbon Water Filters, (gravity or pitcher water filters) where the filter is simply placed between the original water (faucet) and container.
 When considering volume and flow rate, the quickest filters are the whole house or industrial carbon filters followed by those placed under the sink, then countertop, faucet mounted, and then pour-through.
 Point Of Use filter systems are economical, as they filter a relatively small amount of necessary water.
 Rather than installing a large and expensive system for the entire household water supply, you can simply use inexpensive filters individually.
 When filtering water only for drinking and cooking purposes, it is obviously best to use small filtering systems.

 In addition to improving the aesthetic quality of water, Activated Charcoal Water Filters also remove contaminants and Chlorine.
-As mentioned previously, Activated Charcoal Water Filters are great at removing organic matter (those containing carbon and hydrogen.) such as Volatile Organic Compounds.
-However, there are some substances that Activated Charcoal Water Filters do not filter including sodium, nitrates, metals, and industrial solvents.
-When considering using Activated Charcoal Water Filters, it is important to test the water to make sure you filter all of the contaminants and impurities.
+As mentioned previously, they are also great at removing organic matter (those containing carbon and hydrogen.) such as Volatile Organic Compounds.
+However, there are some substances that Carbon Filters do not remove from water including sodium, nitrates, metals, and industrial solvents.
+When considering using Activated Charcoal for water purification, it is important to test the water to make sure you filter all of the contaminants and impurities.
 Water tests can be expensive, but your safety should always come first.
 Check with your local department for water information.
 For water supplies with serious contamination threats and other harmful presence, it is recommended to install Point Of Entry Activated Charcoal Water Filters.
 Point Of Entry systems filter water at the entry point to the household, effectively treating the entire water supply for the house.
 Of course, Point Of Entry water filters are larger and more expensive.

-Activated Charcoal Water Filters have a limited life, and must be replaced at specific intervals.
+Once used in water, Activated Charcoal has a limited life, and must be replaced at specific intervals.
 All of the filtered substances accumulate in the charcoal until eventually the charcoal can no longer filter.
-The pores in the Activated Charcoal Water Filter become stuffed, and there is simply no more space for other substances.
-If the filter is not replaced, then all of the undesired substances will pass right through and make their way into your drinks and meals.
+Because carbon removes so many different contaminants via several methods, such as adsorption and absorption, it will get exhausted when in use.
+The pores in the carbon become stuffed, and there is simply no more space for other substances.
+If the filter is not replaced, then over time there's a threat of either a bacteria contamination (yes, these little critters like carbon) , or a break-through of the undesired substances collected in carbon that can make their way into your drinks and meals.
 So don’t forget to replace Activated Charcoal Water Filters, they can’t work forever.
 Don’t wait until you start to taste and smell the nasty impurities in the water.
-Other than filter replacement, Activated Charcoal Water Filters require very little maintenance.

-Charcoal Water Filters
+Compare Carbon Block Water Filters